 It's not about a personal chef.
 It's not about ping pong.
 It's not even about having a beautiful office space.
 So then what IS culture?
-Director of Talent at Sprout Social Jim Conti told a room full of HR executives the following at a 2017 Talent Economy conference:
+Former Director of Talent at Sprout Social Jim Conti told a room full of HR executives the following at a 2017 Talent Economy conference:

 Culture lives and exists around you every day.
 Culture is NOT your game room, free snacks, or standing desks.
 When you take those things away what are you left with?
 Culture is how you communicate, how you treat each other, and what you value.
-Culture needs to be lived and breathed every day.

 So we're talking about a generally positive and cool office culture.
 Businesses that have it retain their employees longer, produce more goods and services, and have no trouble recruiting even the most sought-after employees.
 Businesses with a cool office culture are the ones that everyone wants to work with and everyone wants to work for.